Koepel/Fun_with_millis/README.md

  - **millis_and_finite_state_machine.ino**
    This example sketch combines millis(), boolean variables and a finite state machine.

+These examples are in the Public Domain, because they are only small and basic examples for using millis().

 Maybe in the future I will add a few:
 Softly pulse a led PWM and make the brightness according to the human eye.
 Play a tune without delay, using millis() and a "update" function.